oliverroick/oliverroick.net/src/_posts/2019-12-02-performance-testing-with-lighthouse-ci.md

 ---

-Setting up LighthouseCI is straightforward.
+Setting up Lighthouse CI is straightforward.
 I have used it on CircleCI; the example below outlines a setup for CircleCI.
-LighthouseCI’s documentation provides [examples for other environments](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/getting-started.md#collect-lighthouse-results).
+Lighthouse CI’s documentation provides [examples for other environments](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/getting-started.md#collect-lighthouse-results).

 I wanted to run Lighthouse against a production-like environment (unlike a local development server, as many examples suggest).
 The workflow runs unit tests and code lint first, then deployment to a staging environment, and finally, Lighthouse against that staging service.
 The CircleCI config looks like the following: